seramirezruiz/cld-master/legislator/index.md

 ---

 <p>
 <b style="color:#cc0065">legislatoR</b> is a package for the software environment R that facilitates access to the Comparative Legislators Database (CLD).
-The package is available through [CRAN](https://cran.r-project.org/web/packages/legislatoR/index.html) and [GitHub](https://github.com/saschagobel/legislatoR).
+The package is available through <a href="https://cran.r-project.org/web/packages/legislatoR/index.html">CRAN</a> and <a href="https://github.com/saschagobel/legislatoR">GitHub</a>.
 To install the package from CRAN, type:
 </p>

 ```r